FAQ

 If your project involves sourcing new plants (which, let’s be honest, is one of the most exciting parts of gardening), I can help develop your list of plants, provide a design layout and determine where best to purchase them.
 I can also accompany you to the nursery and be there with you to help put them in the ground (or a pot!).

-Why are you called The Persistent Gardener?
+Why is your business called The Persistent Gardener?

 I also persist in developing my knowledge and skills.
-There are stacks of garden books around my house, I regularly attend webinars or in-person workshops and I admit to being sucked into the vortex of YouTube gardening channels.
+There are stacks of garden books around my house, I regularly attend webinars or in-person workshops and I admit to being sucked into YouTube gardening channels.
 The combination of science and art involved in gardening means that I continue to grow, learn and feel inspired to garden with mindfulness, not only towards the aesthetics of the garden but more importantly, its impact on the local ecology.
-I hope that through my services my clients recognize the joy and fulfillment that comes from interacting with plants in intentional ways and the role gardens play in creating habitats for insects, birds and other wildlife.